What to do if…

 What can wait

-- You do not need to figure out the exact cause right now.
+- You do not need to work out the exact cause right now.

-- You do not need to start restrictive diets, stop multiple long-term medicines, or do “detox” plans in a panic.
+- You do not need to start a restrictive diet, stop multiple long-term medicines, or begin a detox plan.

-- You can postpone allergy testing, changing all household products, and deep-cleaning until you’ve had medical advice.
+- You can leave allergy testing, changing all household products, and deep-cleaning until after you have had medical advice.

 Important reassurance